 What I do know is that blogging is good practice for publishing.
 Blogging can accomplish the following:

-Yes, blogging is a form of self-publishing.
-So if you blog, that means you’re a self-published author.
+Yes, blogging is self-publishing.
+So if you blog, that means you’re a published author.

 Peter DeHaan is an author, publisher, and editor.
 He gives back to the writing community through this blog.
 Get insider info from his monthly newsletter.
 Sign up today!